 Confirm with your procurement or software asset management department the number of licenses available to assign to Azure.
 Available licenses are either not in use on-premises or they are in use with a workload actively migrating from on-premises to Azure.
 Licenses can be used in both places for up to 180 days during migration.
 Review the Transition scenario examples.

-If there are only enough licenses available to cover your existing Azure Hybrid Benefit license usage, you may decide to assign that number for continuity.
-If there are more licenses available, you may decide to assign more licenses to cover all Azure SQL usage and even expected usage growth.
+If there are only enough licenses available to cover your existing Azure Hybrid Benefit license usage, you might decide to assign that number for continuity.
+If there are more licenses available, you might decide to assign more licenses to cover all Azure SQL usage and even expected usage growth.
 By optimizing assigned licenses to cover your steady or growing usage, you can save your organization more money.
 Finally, if there aren't enough licenses available to cover your existing Azure Hybrid Benefit license usage, you have two choices:

 - Assign fewer licenses, which might increase your Azure bill.

 - Engage within your organization to either free-up or acquire more licenses so that you can assign the right amount.

 What happens after I set the license assignment review date?

 After you assign a license and set a review date, the license assignment automatically expires 90 days after the review date.
 The license assignment becomes inactive and no longer applies 90 days after expiration.